rowanmoul/ArchSecureDualBoot/README.md

 ### Add Authorization for Dictionary Attack Lockout

 All Heirarchies have authorization values and/or policies that allow the generation of keys with their seeds, among other things, but these are typically not set for the Owner Hierarchy to allow it's use by multiple programs and users.
-If you lock it down, it is unlikely that bitlocker will be functional as it probably also uses the Owner Hierarchy (I didn't test this).
+If you lock it down, it is unlikely that bitlocker will be functional as it probably also uses the Owner Hierarchy (this was not tested).
 The Endorsement Hierarchy is not used for this guide and will not be covered.
 The Platform Hierarchy's authorization is cleared on every boot, and it is expected that the BIOS or some other low-level firmware sets this early in the boot process, which means that the end user typically doesn't have access to the Platform Hierarchy.
 In addition to the hierarchy authorizations, the TPM also has a Dicktionary Attack Lockout mechanism that prevents dictionary attacks on the authorization values for primary keys and their children.
 Note that this mechanism does NOT affect hierarchy authorization values.
 The lockout also has an authorization value and/or policy that can be used to reset the lockout, as well as a few other administrative commands.
 Recall how we created our primary key.
 We are relying on being able to regenerate it whenever we need to, so we need to make sure that the Owner Hierarchy Seed doesn't change or our key can never be regenerated.
 The seed can be reset with the [tpm2_clear command](https://github.com/tpm2-software/tpm2-tools/blob/master/man/tpm2_clear.1.md), which requires the authorization value or policy for either the Platform Hierarchy or the Dictionary Attack Lockout.
 Since we have no control over the Platform Hierarchy, it is the Lockout authorization that we need to worry about.
 Setting an authorization value on the lockout not only prevents `tpm2_clear` from being run by anyone else, but it also prevents the lockout from being reset, both of which are important for security.